 Benjamin Moore’s 2019 color collection is notably subdued.
 Hushed tones like Decorator’s White and Soft Fern complement the company’s Color of the Year, opens in a new windowMetropolitan AF-690, a cool gray tone that “emanates nuance, harmony, and extravagant ease.”

 Sherwin-Williams has created a master palette of 42 colors that juxtapose bolder, brighter tones with more subdued hues.
-The company organized its color palette into “six unique color personalities,” each of which makes its own statement.
+The company organized its color palette into “ opens in a new windowsix unique color personalitiesopens PDF file ,” each of which makes its own statement.

 We can’t forget about Pantone’s Color of the Year, opens in a new windowLiving Coral, a playful and uplifting hue.
 Its golden undertones make it warm enough to use on all four walls, but designers are more likely to use coral for accent walls, smaller spaces (like entryways), furnishings, and accessories.